-The line graph below compares the cumulative total stockholder return on Vishay's Common Stock over a 5-year period with the return on the Standard & Poor's 500 Stock Index, with the return on a new peer group of companies selected by the Company, and with the return on an old peer group of companies selected by Westergaard Research Corp. utilizing BRIDGE Information Systems, Inc. Network I275 industry grouping.
-The new peer group is made up of seven publicly-held manufacturers of semiconductors, capacitors, resistors and other electronic components.(1) The old peer group is made up of 22 publicly-held manufacturers of semiconductors, capacitors, resistors and other electronic components, including the Company.(2) Management believes that the product offerings of the companies contained in the new peer group are more similar to the Company's product offerings then those of the companies contained in the old peer group.
+The line graph below compares the cumulative total stockholder return on Vishay's Common Stock over a 5-year period with the return on the Standard & Poor's 500 Stock Index and with the return on a peer group of companies selected by the Company.
+The peer group is made up of six publicly-held manufacturers of semiconductors, capacitors, resistors and other electronic components.(1) Management believes that the product offerings of the companies contained in the peer group are more similar to the Company's product offerings than those of the companies contained in any published industry index.
 The return of each peer issuer has been weighted according to the respective issuer's stock market capitalization.
-The line graph assumes that \$100 had been reinvested at December 31, 1995 and assumes that all dividends were reinvested.
+The line graph assumes that \$100 had been invested at December 31, 1996 and assumes that all dividends were reinvested.

-TOTAL STOCKHOLDER RETURNS
+TOTAL STOCKHOLDER RETURNS INDEXED RETURNS